 Japan has ratified the Convention for the Unification of Certain Rules of Law with respect to Collisions between Vessels 1910 (the Collision Convention 1910), which was promulgated and enforced as a domestic law.
 The major differences between the Collision Convention and domestic law have been in the rules of time bar and joint and several liability.
-As regards the time bar, the Collision Convention stipulates a two-year time bar starting from the date of the collision.
-Under domestic law, a claim based on death or personal injury is time-barred for five years from the time the victim is first aware of the damage and the perpetrator,55 and a claim based on property damage is time-barred for two years from the time the victim is first aware of the damage and the perpetrator.56 As regards joint and several liability, the Collision Convention stipulates that damage caused to the cargo or the property of the crew, passengers or other persons on board are borne by the vessels separately, based on the proportion of fault.
-On the other hand, liability for all damages imposed by domestic law could be held jointly and severally.57
+As regards the former, the Collision Convention stipulates a two-year time bar starting from the date of the collision.
+Under domestic law, a claim based on death or personal injury is time-barred for five years from the time the victim is first aware of the damage and the perpetrator,46 and a claim based on property damage is time-barred for two years from the time the victim is first aware of the damage and the perpetrator.47 As regards joint and several liability, the Collision Convention stipulates that damage caused to the cargo or the property of the crew, passengers or other persons on board are borne by the vessels separately, based on the proportion of fault.
+However, liability for all damage imposed by domestic law could be held jointly and severally.48

 vi Passengers' rights

 Japan has not ratified the Athens Convention on the Carriage of Passengers and their Luggage by Sea 1974 (the Athens Convention).
 The rights of the passenger against the ocean carrier are governed by the passenger transportation agreement and the Commercial Code.
 With regard to liability for death or personal injury of passengers, there is no legislative limitation in favour of the carrier.
-Further, any agreement that releases a carrier from its liability for death or personal injury of passengers is deemed to be null and void, except for damages mainly due to delay.59 The burden of proof on the exercising of due care by the carrier or its employees lies with the carrier.60
+Further, any agreement that releases a carrier from its liability for death or personal injury of passengers is deemed to be null and void, except for damages resulting mainly from delay.50 The burden of proof on exercising due care by the carrier or its employees lies with the carrier.51

 vii Seafarers' rights

-Japan has ratified the Maritime Labour Convention 2006 with its amendment of 2014 and has introduced it into the Mariner's Act.61 For instance, the Mariner's Act stipulates the shipowner's obligations, such as delivery of documents and explanation with regard to the working conditions on each specific voyage, repatriation of employees at its own cost, limitation on working hours, minimum age requirements, and establishment of procedures for handling complaints arising on board the vessels.
-The Mariner's Act also stipulates the procedures for inspection of employment conditions to be conducted by the authorities.
-The Act applies to mariners on board Japan-flagged vessels and other vessels stipulated by the Act that are in a similar condition to Japan-flagged vessels.62
+Japan has ratified the Maritime Labour Convention 2006 with its amendment of 2014 and has introduced it into the Mariners Act.52 For instance, the Mariners Act stipulates the shipowner's obligations, such as delivery of documents and explanation with regard to the working conditions on each specific voyage, repatriation of employees at its own cost, limitation on working hours, minimum age requirements, and establishment of procedures for handling complaints arising on board vessels.
+The Mariners Act also stipulates the procedures for inspection of employment conditions to be conducted by the authorities.
+The Act applies to mariners on board Japan-flagged vessels and other vessels stipulated by the Act that are in a similar condition to Japan-flagged vessels.53

 Japanese maritime laws and regulations and their amendments are generally in line with international conventions.
-However, because substantial reforms of the Commercial Code and the Civil Code have just been enforced, and the reforms of the Act on Liability for Oil Pollution Damage will be enforced in the near future, close watch should be kept on how the changes affect shipping practice.
+However, substantial reforms of the Commercial Code, the Civil Code and the Act on Liability for Oil Pollution Damage have recently been enforced and, therefore, a close watch should be kept on how the changes affect shipping practice.
 Nevertheless, the shipping and shipbuilding industries in Japan will continue to have a significant presence worldwide, especially in Asia, in its competition with China, Hong Kong, Taiwan and South Korea.

 1 Jumpei Osada and Masaaki Sasaki are partners and Takuto Kobayashi is a senior associate at TMI Associates.